 The day of the ceremony, the couple and their guests gathered under a clear top tent that felt like a greenhouse, with green and cream decor and the sound of rain drops falling at the top.
 Guests were offered spiced apple cider as they were welcomed into the tent by music from a violist.
 “The ceremony was short yet incredibly personal with an ‘about the couple’ speech given by our good friend,” Ali explains.
 “We wrote our own vows and were married under a stunning chuppah designed by Alison and Bryan and the incredibly talented florist, Katie Wachowiak.”

 After the ceremony was over, guests were served a dinner of mostly in season ingredients that included braised short rib, whipped sweet potatoes, and butternut squash ravioli.
 “Our cake was a gluten-free lemon cake with hazelnut buttercream done by Zingerman’s,” she adds.
-The band, North Star from Elan Artists, had everyone on their feet all night by playing a mix of Motown and current hits, while the bride and groom chose “Feels Like Home” by Diana Krall and Bryan Adams for their first dance as man and wife.
+The band, North Star from Elan Artists, had everyone on their feet all night by playing a mix of Motown and current hits, while the bride and groom chose “Feels Like Home” by Diana Krall and Bryan Adams for their first dance as husband and wife.

 Once the reception wrapped, everyone moved into a barn with a more club-like feel and kept the party going by dancing to DJ Paul Martindale.
 When guests and the newlyweds couldn’t dance anymore, school buses with packages of caramel corn on each seat drove everyone to the after-after party at the couple’s college bar, Scorekeepers, where late-night pizza was ready and waiting.
 A fitting end at the place where it all started.